 Seating shall comply with existing City of Long Beach Health Department’s Safer at Home Order, Health Order guidelines.

-For instances where alcohol is being served, the establishment must provide sit down dining and food must be served.
 The permittee shall abide by all California Alcohol and Beverage Control (ABC) guidelines, obtain the proper ABC license for alcohol service within the temporary area, and include liquor liability on their insurance.
 Based on review of your application you may also be required to hire private security.

 An original Certificate of Insurance and the Additional Insured Endorsement must be submitted to the Special Events and Filming Office.
 Liquor liability shall be on file with the city for the duration of the event.
 See Insurance Requirements.